Raison d’Être, Mandate and Role, and Operating Context

 - Support the Ministers’ responsibility for all matters related to public safety and emergency management not assigned to another federal organization;

-- Exercise leadership at the national level for national security and emergency preparedness; and
+- Exercise leadership at the national level relating to public safety and emergency preparedness; and

 - Support the Ministers’ responsibility for the coordination of Public Safety’s Portfolio entities and for setting their strategic priorities.

-The Department provides strategic policy advice and support to the Ministers on a range of issues concerning our three Core Responsibilities: National Security, Community Safety and Emergency Management.
-The Department also delivers a number of grant and contribution programs related to these issues.
+The Department provides strategic policy advice and support to the Ministers on issues concerning its three Core Responsibilities: National Security, Community Safety and Emergency Management, and delivers a number of grant and contribution programs.

 Mandate and role

-Public Safety Canada works with the following five agencies and three review bodies, united in a single portfolio and all reporting to the Minister of Public Safety and President of the Queen’s Privy Council and Minister of Emergency Preparedness.
+Public Safety Canada works with the following five agencies and three review bodies, united in a single portfolio and all reporting to the Minister of Public Safety and President of the King’s Privy Council for Canada and Minister of Emergency Preparedness.